HugoVU/yesbot-ts/README.md

 ## Statement of individual contributions
 The work was evenly distributed throughout the assignment.
 Each member worked on their own branch on 2 specific functions.
 Each member reviewed each others work, and only after approval a merge was accepted.
+Everyone documented their changes and helped in creating the README.